ectomia/Blender-to-Comfyui-Render-Passes-Addon/README.md

     the .blend and come back automatically.
   - Depth uses Normalize (re-scales per frame).
 If depth videos "pulse" during big distance changes, ask Claude for the fixed-range variant.

+    You have both options to either drag script into blender script Or Install via addons in the preferences